graciellehigino/ms_range_interactions/manuscript.md

 @Rondinini2006TraDif], taxonomic errors [@Isaac2004TaxInf; @Ladle2013MapSpe], or
 the lack of information about trophic links (i.e., the lack of connection between the ranges of a predator and a primary producer may be due a third species we don't know is connected to both).
-Here we discuss the mechanisms that can lead to the lack of agreement between data, and build from that a vision for the next steps, reinforcing the importance of geographically explicit interaction data.
+Here in this proof of concept, we investigate the disagreements between available data for species that compose a well-known foodweb in the African continent, discuss the mechanisms that can lead to this, and reinforce the importance of open geographically explicit interaction data, and highlight the importance of accounting for uncertainty when dealing with species distribution data.

 # Methods